Three Gems (James Turrell Skyspace)

 What you need to know

-You sit on a stone bench inside a dim, quiet chamber and look up at a circle of sky.
-The LED lights around the rim of the opening subtly alter your color perception.
-The sky appears to shift from blue to purple to pink, even when it has not changed at all.
-The effect is disorienting and meditative.
+You sit on a stone bench inside a small chamber and look up at a circle of sky.
+LED lights around the rim of the opening shift through the spectrum, which changes how the sky color appears even when the actual sky hasn’t changed.

-Best on partly cloudy days, when the moving clouds interact with the LED color shifts.
-Overcast days work too.
-Clear blue sky is the least dynamic.
+Partly cloudy days produce the most dynamic effects because the moving clouds interact with the LED color shifts.
+Overcast days work.
+Clear blue sky is the most static.

 Visiting